narghev/rasycast-tuner/README.md

 ## Usage

+### Tuner

-1. Open Raycast and search for "Tuner"
+1. Open Raycast and search for "Chromatic Tuner"
 2. Run the command
 3. Play a note on your instrument and follow the icons to tune up or down